opensearch-project/documentation-website/_opensearch/install/tar.md

 1. **Configure Important System Settings**
    - These settings are applied to the host before modifying any OpenSearch files.
 1. **(Optional) Test OpenSearch**
-   - Confirm that OpenSearch is able to run before you apply any custom configurations.
+   - Confirm that OpenSearch is able to run before you apply any custom configuration.
-   - This can be done without any security (no password, no certificates) or with a demo configuration that can be applied by a packaged script.
+   - This can be done without any security (no password, no certificates) or with a demo security configuration that can be applied by a packaged script.
 1. **Configure OpenSearch for Your Environment**
    -  Apply basic settings to OpenSearch and start using it in your environment.